TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Keeping track of generated chunks
 -   Checking the `sum(chunk_id) != 0` instead of comparing bytes
 -   Use hashing functions (or a data structure such as a Hash table)
--   Caching the IDs so you wouldn't need to regenerate them each time
+-   Caching the IDs so you would not need to regenerate them each time
 -   Binary search if the IDs are sorted
 -   Batch generation of the IDs
 -   Probably more...
 Or less.